Australia aims for bigger fines a week into Outback hunt for radioactive capsule

-SYDNEY, Feb 1 (Reuters) - Authorities in Australia will review laws that penalise the mishandling of radioactive material with a A$1,000 ($707) fine as a search for a hazardous capsule lost in the Outback enters a seventh day.
+SYDNEY, Feb 1 (Reuters) - Authorities in Australia aim to toughen up laws on the mishandling of radioactive material as a search for a hazardous capsule that a mining company lost in the Outback enters a seventh day.

-Officials from Western Australia's emergency response department, defence authorities, radiation specialists and others are combing a 1,400 km (870 mile) stretch of highway for the tiny capsule, from a mining device, that was lost in transit more than two weeks ago.
+Officials from Western Australia's emergency response department, defence authorities, radiation specialists and others are combing a 1,400 km (870 mile) stretch of highway for the tiny capsule that was lost in transit more than two weeks ago.

-The radioactive capsule was part of a gauge used to measure the density of iron ore feed being transported from Rio Tinto's RIO.AX Gudai-Darri mine in the state's remote Kimberley region to a facility in the suburbs of Perth - a distance longer than the length of Great Britain.
+The radioactive capsule was part of a gauge used to measure the density of iron ore feed from Rio Tinto's RIO.AX Gudai-Darri mine in the state's remote Kimberley region.
+The ore was being taken to a facility in the suburbs of Perth - a distance longer than the length of Great Britain.

 The penalty for failing to safely handle radioactive substances is A$1,000 and A$50 per day the offence continues, according to state legislation from 1975.